 Individuals or organisations which provide certain licensable activities, such as selling alcohol, providing regulated entertainment, or supplying late-night refreshment, must hold licences to authorise these activities, under the Licensing Act 2003.

-Find out more information about alcohol and entertainment licensing and how you can apply by visiting the links on the right of this page.
+Find out more information about alcohol and entertainment licensing and how you can apply by visiting the menu links on this page.

 Licensing Act 2003